Qualifying method of Copa Libertadores in Argentina

 The Copa Libertadores remains the most prestigious competition in South America for clubs, and the Primera División Argentina was the most successful league in the cup's history, having won the competition 24 times; Independiente has a record seven wins, followed by Boca Juniors with six, Estudiantes (LP) and River Plate with four, while Racing Club, Argentinos Juniors, Vélez Sarsfield and San Lorenzo have one apiece.

 Current qualifiers

-As of 2022 season, six teams from Argentina are eligible to play the Copa Libertadores.
-The five best placed clubs in Primera División final table automatically qualify for the tournament's group stage, with the sixth team qualify to the second stage.
+As of 2025, six teams from Argentina were eligible to play the 2026 Copa Libertadores.
+Qualified teams are detailed as follows, with the number of berth detailed in brackets:

-Apart of the qualifying method through the Primera División championship, winners of domestic cups Copa Argentina are also eligible to play the Copa Libertadores.